zy12aaf168/javascript-refactoring-exercise/README.md

 ['notebook', 'notebook', 'mouse', 'keyboard', 'mouse']
 ```

 It should produce a summary of what things have been purchased and how many of each item.
-The results should be sorted by the number of transactions then alphabetically.
+The results should be sorted by the number of transactions, then alphabetically.

 ```
 ['mouse 2', 'notebook 2', 'keyboard 1'].